-St. Louis police: Officer ambushed in shooting
+St. Louis police kill gunman who ambushed officer

 - Officer had served on the force for 20 years

-(CNN)St. Louis Police are trying to track down a gunman who they say ambushed an officer in a shooting.
+(CNN)St. Louis Police have killed a gunman they say ambushed an officer in a shooting on Sunday.

 Around 7:30 p.m.
 Sunday night, a gunman pulled up in a silver car next to a marked Chevy Tahoe and opened fire, St. Louis Police Department Police Chief Sam Dotson told reporters.
+The shooting happened hours after a Texas cop was ambushed in a fatal shooting.
+Police there are still searching for a suspect.

 One officer, a 46-year-old sergeant who was a 20-year veteran, was shot twice in the head but is expected to survive.